Summary

 How to use

-The SUMIFS function calculates the average of cells in a range that meet multiple conditions, referred to as criteria.
+The AVERAGEIFS function calculates the average of cells in a range that meet multiple conditions, referred to as criteria.
 Each condition is provided with a separate range and criteria.
 To define criteria, AVERAGEIFS supports various logical operators (>,<,<>,=) and wildcards (*,?,~).
-The AVERAGEIFS function is a widely used function in Excel and can be used to average cells based on dates, text values, and numbers.
+The AVERAGEIFS function is widely used in Excel and can be used to average cells based on dates, text values, and numbers.
 However, the syntax used to apply conditions is a bit tricky because it is unusual in Excel.
 See below for details.

 Syntax

 The syntax for the AVERAGEIFS function depends on the criteria being evaluated.
-Each separate condition will require a range and a criteria.
+Each separate condition will require a range and criteria.
 The generic syntax for AVERAGEIFS looks like this:

 =AVERAGEIFS(avg_range,range1,criteria1) // 1 condition